Former Philadelphia officer shocked after man who shot him was released from prison

 "It's my belief it was intentional because we would have opposed it," said Ruane.

-It was back on November 25, 1997 that Ruane and two fellow officers were passing through the 800 block of West Cambria and stumbled onto an execution of rival drug dealers that was planned by this man, Alberto Pagan.
+It was back on November 25, 1997, when Ruane and two fellow officers were passing through the 800 block of West Cambria Street and stumbled onto an execution of rival drug dealers that was planned by Alberto Pagan.

 "Myself and Officer Fleming and Officer Barbie were in a Bronco marked patrol vehicle and we drove right in the middle of an execution," said Ruane.
 "We engaged the shooters.
-One of them was behind me, I didn't realize, he shot four times and hit me once in the back of the vest," said Ruane.
+One of them was behind me, I didn't realize; he shot four times and hit me once in the back of the vest."

 Pagan was sentenced to serve 22 to 44 years in prison, but unknown to Ruane, he was released in December after serving the minimum of his sentence.

-"He very well could have come after my family, myself, I had no idea," he said.
+"He very well could have come after my family, myself, I had no idea," Ruane said.

-Ruane says he only found out after getting a text message that Pagan had been murdered Monday night in the 3100 block of Byberry Road.
+Ruane says he only found out of the release after getting a text message that Pagan had been murdered Monday night in the 3100 block of Byeberry Road.

 "I was surprised I didn't get a courtesy call from the DA's office or parole board, somebody could have let me know that this guy was being released," said the former officer.

-In a statement, a spokeswoman for the DA's office states, "Courts and prisons have jurisdiction over the release of prisoners, the DAO does not.
+In a statement, a spokeswoman for the district attorney's office states, "Courts and prisons have jurisdiction over the release of prisoners, the DAO does not.
 Further, when prisoners are released, victim notifications go out from the state's Office of Victim Advocate."

 But Ruane and FOP President John McNesby blame Krasner.